 Bloomfield and Lakeside Aves., Verona

-This crowd fave opened newly renovated last spring with tons of bright colors and mod designs.
+This crowd fave opened newly renovated last year with tons of bright colors and mod designs.
 Now there’s ouch-proof rubberized grounds, unique climbing structures and spider web walks on a hill, slides and sitting areas.

 Fort Medford Playground